 Cons of government-insured loans

-- Expect to pay mandatory mortgage insurance premiums that cannot be canceled on some loans
+- Many of these loans have mandatory mortgage insurance premiums that cannot be canceled on some loans

 - Expect to provide more documentation, depending on the loan type, to prove eligibility